johanneswieland/281-Computational/Solutions_Homework/HW4.md

-solution to the Aiyagari model HW
+solution to the Aiyagari model HW.
+Solution by Eduardo.